niaid/dsb/README.md

 included in this code.
 This open source software comes as is with absolutely no warranty.

+### Terms of Use

-\#\#\#Terms of Use By using this software, you agree this software is to be used for research purposes only.
+By using this software, you agree this software is to be used for research purposes only.
 Any presentation of data analysis using dsb will acknowledge the software according to the guidelines below.

-Citation: 1.
+How to
+cite:
+Please cite this software as: 1.
 Mulè MP, Martins AJ, Tsang JS.
 Normalizing and denoising protein expression data from droplet-based single cell profiling. bioRxiv.
 2020;2020.02.24.963603.

 Primary author(s): Matt Mulè Organizational contact information:
 General: john.tsang AT nih.gov, code: mulemp AT nih.gov
 Date of release: Oct 7 2020
-Version: 0.1.0 License details: see package Description: code to reproduce analysis of manuscript
+Version: 0.1.0 License details: see package
+Description: dsb:an R package for normalizing and denoising CITEseq protein data
 Usage instructions: Provided in this markdown
-Example(s) of usage: NA
+Example(s) of usage: Provided in this markdown and vignettes
 Proper attribution to others, when applicable: NA

 ### code check